|Computing Subject Leader

 Our curriculum is designed to be progressive, building on skills and knowledge in each year group.
 Our curriculum nurtures the pupils’ inquisitive minds, encouraging them to ask questions and discover ‘what happens when..?’
 It develops their independence in being able to become confident and competent communicators and creative designers and developers.

 The Westfield Computing curriculum is split into three key areas of learning:

-To meet the requirements of the National Curriculum, Westfield Primary Schools uses Purple Mash alongside Google’s ‘Be Internet Legends’ online safety program of learning.
+To meet the requirements of the National Curriculum, Westfield Primary Schools uses Knowsley Council's scheme of work in all areas as well as keeping up to date with current safeguarding issues around internet safety using Local Authority advice and national websites such as South West Grid for Learning, thinkyouknow and Saferinternet.org.
 In addition, we use a variety of physical robotic resources to develop children’s understanding of Computer Science such as Beebots and Probots.